benkenawell/nunjucks-fragments/README.md

 Inspired by [Carson Gross's Template Fragments Essay](https://htmx.org/essays/template-fragments/) and unable to find a templating engine for Javascript that supported such a feature, I've decided to try and write one for [Nunjucks](https://mozilla.github.io/nunjucks/).

+This is not for production!
+Maybe some day, but today it would be ill advised to use.
+Feel free to fork and hack on it though.

 ## Why Nunjucks?

 It's been my favorite templating engine when I'm trying stuff out.
 It's inheritance is amazing, and it makes breaking